mobsites/Cosmos.Identity/README.md

 ## Samples

 The samples demonstrate both the default implementation of Cosmos Identity and a custom extension of Cosmos Identity using a Razor Pages web app built with the .Net Core 3.0 Web App template with individual account users. `Microsoft.AspNetCore.Identity.EntityFrameworkCore` was then stripped out, leaving only `Microsoft.AspNetCore.Identity`.
-(Note: If any of the built-in Identity UI needs to be scaffold, be sure to do so before stripping out `Microsoft.AspNetCore.Identity.EntityFrameworkCore`.)
+(Note: When wiring up your own project, if any of the built-in Identity UI needs to be scaffold, be sure to do so before stripping out `Microsoft.AspNetCore.Identity.EntityFrameworkCore`.)

 ### Required to run the samples